Gluten and Dairy Free Recipe Index: 50+ Migraine Friendly Meals

 • Helps maintain blood volume

-Healing Teas & Tonics
+Healing Teas and Tonics

-1. Tulsi tea - also called Holy Basil tea.
+Also called Holy Basil tea.
 If you find this too stimulating, do not drink it past 2:00 PM.

 This ginger tea recipe can be used before, during or after an attack.